ts-graphviz/ts-graphviz.github.io/docs/ts-graphviz/03-guides/04-using-ast.md

 ---
 # Using Abstract Syntax Tree (AST)

-For advanced use cases, `@ts-graphviz/ast` provides an API to handle Abstract Syntax Trees (ASTs) of DOT language graphs.
+For advanced use cases, `ts-graphviz/ast` module provides an API to handle Abstract Syntax Trees (ASTs) of DOT language graphs.

 ## Available Functions

 The following functions are provided: